airladon/ThisIGet/src/content/Math/Geometry_1/ParallelLineDistance/discover/simple/content.md

 Thus, the distance between parallel lines is the **length of a perpendicular line between them**, and is **constant** anywhere along the lines.

-A more interactive version of this can be found in this lesson's [Explanation](/content/Math/Geometry_1/ParallelLineDistance/explanation/base?page=1).
+A more interactive version of this can be found in this topic's [Explanation](/content/Math/Geometry_1/ParallelLineDistance/explanation/base?page=1).

 </hintLow>